Posts contain affiliate links, see disclosure for more details.

 The cost of sanitary wear such as tampons and sanitary towels is a monthly expense most women can’t escape.
 Although not necessarily a huge amount, over the years it definitely adds up!

 A money saving and eco friendly alternative is to try reusable options, such as a menstrual cup or CSP (cloth sanitary protection).
-The price of a good menstrual cup such as a Pixie cup or Luna Cup will pay for itself within 4 or 5 months and should last up to ten years.
+It’s a great way to make a simple lifestyle choice and make periods more sustainable.

 3. Shopping Bags

 Most supermarkets have a charge for plastic carrier bags now, in a government effort to cut down on plastic waste.
 Did you know it can take hundreds of years for a plastic bag to decompose?
 Save money and make the eco-friendly swap by investing in a few reusable shopping bags.
 Just don’t forget to take them with you!

 Paper straws are already being introduced as an alternative to plastic straws in a lot of restaurants and bars, but are still a one time use option.
 If you’d prefer to go for a longer lasting reusable option at home, you can choose to get stainless steel or silicone straws.